-The company does not maintain a separate Audit Committee as it is considered that the current size of the Board does not warrant the formal establishment of a separate committee.
-The Board therefore performs the function of such a committee which includes review and monitoring of periodic management information and the systems used to generate financial information that provides the content for the Annual Report.
-The Company Secretary and key members of the finance team are responsible for liaising with external auditors to discuss the adequacy of the company's internal controls and systems used to provide assurance over the integrity of corporate reporting and to implement recommendations for improvement.
-The Board meets with the external auditor at least twice annually, and assesses the adequacy of the external audit process, the outcome of the audit and the auditors' continued independence.
+The functions performed by the Audit Committee includes the review and monitoring of periodic management information and the systems used to generate financial information that provides the content for the Annual Report.
+The Company Secretary (to 15 June 2018) and Chief Financial Officer (from 15 June 2018) and key members of the finance team are responsible for liaising with external auditors to discuss the adequacy of the company's internal controls and systems used to provide assurance over the integrity of corporate reporting and to implement recommendations for improvement.
+The Audit Committee meets with the external auditor at least twice annually, and assesses the adequacy of the external audit process, the outcome of the audit and the auditors' continued independence.

-A change in external auditor will be contemplated on advice of the CEO and/or Company Secretary where there are concerns pertaining to quality, cost, independence or a combination thereof.
+A change in external auditor will be contemplated on advice of the CEO and/or Company Secretary (to 15 June 2018) and Chief Financial Officer (from 15 June 2018) where there are concerns pertaining to quality, cost, independence or a combination thereof.
 This may be carried out by either requesting that the auditor resign at the next AGM, or by way of removal by resolution of the company at a general meeting.
-Directors with appropriate accounting and finance experience in conjunction with the Company Secretary are assigned to the task of handling audit and corporate reporting matters and reporting back to the Board.
+Directors with appropriate accounting and finance experience in conjunction with the Company Secretary (to 15 June 2018) and Chief Financial Officer (from 15 June 2018) are assigned to the task of handling audit and corporate reporting matters and reporting back to the Board.
 External accounting and compliance specialists may also be engaged to assess and to advise upon the company's reporting processes, internal controls and compliance obligations.
 Whilst certain individuals may assist in the financial reporting process, the Board acknowledges that the full Board is responsible for ensuring that the financial statements reflect their understanding of operations, and provide a true and fair view as to the financial position and performance of the entity.

-For the financial year ended 30 June 2017, the company's CEO and Company Secretary provided the Board with the required declarations.
+For the financial year ended 30 June 2018, the company's CEO and Company Secretary (to 15 June 2018) and Chief Financial Officer (from 15 June 2018) provided the Board with the required declarations.